 If this applies to you, it is important to tell your doctor that you are using NuvaRing, as the treatment may have to be stopped.

 Your doctor may tell you to stop using your hormonal contraception several weeks before surgery or while you are less mobile.

-Your doctor will also tell you when you can start using NuvaRing again after you are back on your feet.
+Your doctor will also tell you when you can start using NuvaRing again after you are able to move around.
+See also section

 Blood clots in an artery